 - be in writing

 - state the name and residential or business address of each person who made the submission (no postal box details will be accepted)

 - state what aspects of the proposed development you support or oppose and why, using facts and circumstances

 - be received by council during the formal public notification period

 To help with your submission, you can use the (optional) notice of submission form.

-Anyone who makes a properly made submission on an impact assessment application can appeal against council's decision on the development application.
+Anyone who makes a 'properly made' submission on an impact assessment application can appeal against council's decision on the development application.